Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Generating the Graph with Real Data

 where $\delta_{\sigma_f}$ is a normal Gaussian distribution \( \delta_{\sigma_f}(x)=\exp \left( -\frac{x^2}{2\sigma_f^2} \right)\) centered in \( \norm*{\boldsymbol{\dot{\mathbf{x}}}}=0 \), with $\sigma_f$ set approximately to $0$.
 The presence of the filtering part in Eq.~\ref{eqn:cos_kernel} is necessary to withhold the "directionality" penalization among zero velocity points potentially close to an attractor.
 The filter $\delta_{\sigma_f}$ takes care of this situation outputting $1$ whenever the velocity is zero.
 The parameter $\sigma_f$ can be regulated to take into account known noise, e.g., when one knows that the velocity at an attractor point is not zero for numerical reasons.

 The linear function $\gamma : \mathbb{R} \rightarrow \mathbb{R}$ in Eq.~\ref{eqn:dir_kernel} is defined as

-It maps the output of $g$ in between $cos(\theta_{r})$ and $1$ to the range comprises between $3\sigma$ and $0$.
-When the angle between two velocity vectors is $\theta_{r}$ the linear map yields a value equal to $3\sigma$ causing a penalization of weight about $99\%$.
-When the output of the cosine is proximal to $1$, due to almost complete co-linearity, the linear function will yield $0$ causing no penalization over the weight produced by the standard RBF (Radial Basis Functions) kernel.
+The co-domain the function $g$, in Eq.~\ref{eqn:cos_kernel}, is in between $-1$ and $1$.
+The function $\gamma$, in Eq.~\ref{eqn:gamma_fun}, maps the part of the co-domain of $g$ in between $cos(\theta_{r})$ and $1$ to the range between $3 \sigma$ and $0$.
+Consequently, the range of values of $g$ in between $-1$ and $cos(\theta_{r})$ will be mapped to values greater than $3 \sigma$.
+When the angle between two velocity vectors is $\theta_{r}$ the linear map yields a value equal to $3\sigma$ causing a penalization of the weight about $99\%$.
+When the output of the cosine is proximal to $1$, due to the almost complete co-linearity, the linear function will yield $0$ causing no penalization over the weight produced by the standard RBF (Radial Basis Functions) kernel.
 The reference angle, $\theta_{r}$, is a parameter that can be set depending on the sampling frequency.
 High frequencies allow for a more strict ($\theta_{r} \approx 0$) selection of such angle and vice-versa.

 In order to understand the kernel better, we illustrate the effect of each term in three scenarios depicted in Fig~\ref{fig:kernel}.
 The directed kernel encompasses two components: "locality" and "directionality".